Woman found dead in freezer was ex-LA sheriff's detective

 Woman found dead in freezer was ex-LA sheriff’s detective

-LOS ANGELES (AP) — An 87-year-old woman who was found dead inside a freezer in the garage of her Southern California home was a retired homicide detective with the Los Angeles County Sheriff’s Department.
+LOS ANGELES (AP) — Officials say an 87-year-old woman found dead inside a freezer in the garage of her Southern California home was a retired homicide detective with the Los Angeles County Sheriff’s Department.
 Authorities on Tuesday identified her as Miriam E. Travis.
-She retired as a detective sergeant in 1990 after 27 years with the department, including 11 in the Homicide Bureau.
-No arrests have been made since her body was discovered on Sunday in Riverside after another relative asked police to check on the older woman.
-Riverside police say the daughter gave inconsistent statements about the whereabouts of her mother.
+She retired as a detective sergeant in 1990 after 27 years with the department.
+No arrests have been made since her body was discovered last Sunday in Riverside after another relative asked police to check on the older woman.
+Riverside police say the woman’s daughter lived in the home and gave inconsistent statements about her mother’s whereabouts when officers went to the home.
 An autopsy is planned.